Is the Merchant Navy A Good Option For Girls? A Guide for Women to Join the Merchant Navy

 How Women Can Join the Merchant Navy?

-Women can join the merchant navy in two main departments:
+Women can join the merchant navy in four ways:

 Deck/Navigational Department